Published 10:13 IST, September 11th 2020

 Advertisement

-China has become a battleground for plant-based meat companies looking to tap into world’s largest market for meat-consumption.
-American plant-based meat company Impossible Foods Inc. said Thursday it is awaiting regulatory approval to enter China market, while rivals such as Beyond Meat have pushed forward with plans to set up production in China despite edgy relations between Beijing and Washington.
+China has become a battleground for plant-based meat companies looking to tap into the world’s largest market for meat-consumption.
+American plant-based meat company Impossible Foods Inc. said Thursday it is awaiting regulatory approval to enter the China market, while rivals such as Beyond Meat have pushed forward with plans to set up production in China despite edgy relations between Beijing and Washington.

 Advertisement